DiLi-Lab/PoTeC/eyetracking_data/EYETRACKING_DATA.md

 > More information on the script is found in the additional scripts' [README](../additional_scripts/README.md)

-## Merged: reader info, word features and reading measures
+## Reading measures merged

-This folder contains the fixation data merged with the reading measures and word features ordered by word order of the original stimulus.
+This folder contains the reading measures merged with word features and reader information ordered by word order of the original stimulus.

 Can be (re)created using this script: ``additional_scripts/merge_rm_wf.py``.